Respected Trusted and Experienced National Highly-rated equine law leader

 Results Delivered for Clients Partial List

-No lawyer can guarantee results, but we work hard to achieve them for clients.
+No lawyer can guarantee results, but we work hard to achieve them for our clients.
 Some examples:

 • Successfully defended a horse stable and riding instructor in the trial court and court of appeals.
 Molnar v.
 Tenacity Farm, Inc.